 Kidscontent creates kids digital and print media with a focus on technology.

-Kidscontent founder and owner Claire Comins teaches kids to create with technology through fun projects in classes she teaches in Marin County, California.
+Kidscontent founder and owner Claire Comins encourages kids to create with technology through fun projects in classes she leads and teaches in Marin County, California.